Have you been dreaming about a Don Draper-esque house ever since Mad Men first aired?

 It’s probably a style you associate with your parents or grandparents’ homes growing up.
 So, how do you incorporate mid-century styling into your home without making it look like your grandma was your interior designer?

 Neutrals have been in for years but mid-century styling embraces pops of colour and bold patterns.
-If you’re feeling brave, a patterned wallpaper will create a statement.
-For less of a commitment though, use furnishings in shades of orange, mustard, blue or olive green.
+Embracing the mid-century look means branching out from your typical muted tones and shades of white and beige.
+If you’re feeling particularly brave, a patterned wallpaper will create a statement.
+For less of a commitment though, use furnishings in shades of orange, mustard, blue or olive green, all classic mid-century colours.

 There are a number of artists and styles that sprung from this period, from Pollock and Hockney to pop art and contemporary sculpture.
-If, like most of us, you can’t afford an original Warhol, purchase reproductions from museum shops, buy prints online or even frame old movie posters and printed scarves.
+If, like most of us, you can’t afford an original Warhol, you can always purchase reproductions from museum shops, thrift stores or buy prints online.
+You can even frame up some old movie posters and printed scarves for a vintage, yet put-together feel.
+Even the frames that you put your art in have a strong impact on the overall design of your home.
+Choose minimalistic sleek and matte frames that match your color scheme for a cohesive look.

-Mid-century design celebrates craftmanship and practical design, so your big pieces should last for years.
+Mid-century design celebrates craftsmanship and practical design, so your big furniture pieces should last for years.
+You shouldn’t have to sacrifice functionality for design.
+The best part of the mid-century look is that it combines both these aspects so you can enjoy the beautiful aesthetic, while living comfortably.
 If you can, find authentic pieces from a local manufacturer.
 Decorate these minimally with plants, framed pictures, hand-blown glass and ceramics.

 Start by planning out exactly what elements of mid-century styling you’d like to incorporate in your home.
 Set a budget that is reasonable to work within and try upcycling wherever you can.
 Updating your existing home décor is a cost-effective way to bring some of the main elements of mid-century styling into your house.